alliec45/spatial_seer/README.md

 # XR Defense

-This repository hosts the BURGS Project "Exploting Power Telemetry to Expose XR User Environmental Information".
-This repository hosts all of the team's work to investigate how performance indicators can be exploited to expose an XR User's location type.
-The project began with the an AR headset called the Magic Leap 2.
-We are expanding the work to alternative headsets and XR design.
+This repository hosts the BURGS Project "Spatial Seer: Exploiting Telemetry to Expose XR User Environment".
+This repository hosts the team's work to investigate how performance metrics can be exploited to expose an XR user's location type.
+The project utilizes the Magic Leap 2 and Meta Quest 3.
+We used Unity to develop our entrypoint for our cyber attack.

 Author(s):
 Allie Craddock (alliec45@vt.edu) |